 Is It For You?

 - As mentioned earlier, the purpose of the framework is to create servers, services, and microservices that will work in different parts of the world and perform the same task.
-With the built-in network API, you can create your own game server without having to use uNet, Mirror Networking, Forge Remastered, or other systems for creating online multiplayer games.
+With the built-in network API, you can create your own game server without having to use Fish-Net, Mirror, Forge Remastered, or other systems for creating online multiplayer games.